rsesek/mailpopbox/docs/install.md

 ## Server

+Mailpopbox can be deployed on a variety of operating system environments, but this guide is for a Linux server with:

+- Root access and the ability to run long-lived processes (i.e. not shared hosting)
+- The **iptables** package

-Installation requires root access on a server capable of running long-lived processes.
-I recommend [Digital Ocean droplets](https://www.digitalocean.com/products/droplets/), which cost $5/month.
-This guide does not cover how to properly secure a Linux server, such as SSH configuration; please use other guides to do that if this is a new instance.
+I recommend [Digital Ocean droplets](https://www.digitalocean.com/products/droplets/), which cost
+$5/month.
+This guide does not cover how to properly secure a Linux server, such as SSH configuration and firewalls; please use other guides to do that if this is a new server instance.

 ## Install Mailpopbox